 WPS aims higher with Disney Home

-AT THE NEW YORK MARKET — WestPoint Stevens revealed the next stage for its Disney Home licensed collection this market, unveiling a complete line of products for the bedroom and bathroom designed specifically for the department and specialty store level.
+New York — WestPoint Stevens revealed the next stage for its Disney Home licensed collection at the recently concluded New York Home Textiles market unveiling a complete line of products for the bedroom and bathroom designed specifically for the department and specialty store level.

 Like the initial offering, the second step will focus on four different character groups: Buzz Lightyear, Mickey Mouse, Winnie the Pooh and Disney Princesses.

 "This gives stores a real reason to effectively compete in this business," said Kathleen Cwirko, senior vp of marketing services.
 "This will set them apart and satisfy the already demanding needs of their customers."